 The draft plan was presented to the Board of Park Commissioners on September 5th, where it was approved for referral to the Common Council for introduction on September 25th.
-The plan was presented to the Board of Public Works on September 26th, the Plan Commission on October 1st, with recommendation for final adoption at the October 24th Board of Park Commissioner meeting.
+The plan was presented to the Board of Public Works on September 26th, the Plan Commission on October 1st, the Board of Park Commissioners on October 24th, which was recommended for final adoption at the October 30th Madison City Council Meeting.

 Engaging workshops focusing on specific themes pertaining to the future of the park system.
 These included Hip Hop Parkitecture, Panel Discussion: Madison Parks and Resiliency in the Era of Climate Change and Discover Madison Parks!
 Connecting Kids to Nature.

 Community SurveyOnline survey for residents to provide feedback on the Madison Parks system.
 Over 1,600 residents completed the survey.

 Community Visioning Sessions - Click here for a summary of the community themed events and visioning sessions!

 Community meetings to share your ideas and vision for the future of the Madison Park system.
 The City held five (5) community visioning sessions at various locations throughout the city from January until March 2017.

 A quick way to gain insight into how people in use parks in our community.
 Comment cards were distributed at over 40 community events & public meetings, all Madison libraries, and (14) community/neighborhood centers.
 They were also available online.

 System for Observing Play & Recreation in Communities (SOPARC)